 At the time of his death, Max Ferdinand Scheler was one of the most prominent German intellectuals and most sought after philosophers of his time.
 A pioneer in the development of phenomenology in the early part of the 20th century, Scheler broke new ground in many areas of philosophy and established himself as perhaps the most creative of the early phenomenologists.
-Relative to the attention his work received and the attention his contemporaries now enjoy, interest in Scheler's work and thought waned considerably.
-This decrease in attention is in part due to the suppression of Scheler's work by the Nazis from 1933–1945, a suppression stemming from his Jewish heritage and outspoken denunciation of fascism and National Socialism.
+Relative to the attention his work received and the attention his contemporaries now enjoy, interest in Scheler’s work and thought has waned considerably.
+This decrease in attention is in part due to the suppression of Scheler’s work by the Nazis from 1933 to 1945, a suppression stemming from his Jewish heritage and outspoken denunciation of fascism and National Socialism.
 Nevertheless, his work has survived and continues to be read and translated throughout the world, serving as evidence of the creative depth and richness of his thought.

 - 1. Biographical Sketch

 - 2. The Meaning of Philosophy and Phenomenology

 - 4. Others, Community and Solidarity

 - 6. Social and Political Theory

 Max Scheler was born on August 22, 1874.
 He was raised in a well-respected orthodox Jewish family in Munich.
 Although he was not a particularly strong student, Scheler did show early promise and interest in philosophy, particularly in the works of Friedrich Nietzsche.
 As a youth, he identified himself as a social democrat and enthusiastic Marxist.
 In the fall of 1894, Scheler started his university studies in Munich, but by the fall of 1895 had enrolled in Berlin.
 Although he had applied to study medicine in Berlin, he studied primarily philosophy and sociology, attending most notably the lectures of Wilhelm Dilthey and Georg Simmel.